Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In Oregon, youth in juvenile court have the right to counsel in delinquency cases in which the youth would be entitled to appointed counsel if the youth were an adult charged with the same offense.
 Or.
-Rev. Stat. § 419C.200(1).
-Youth are specifically entitled to counsel at the detention hearing and upon appeal.
-Or.
-Rev. Stat. §§ 419C.109(3)(b), 419A.211(1).
+Rev. Stat. § 419C.200(1)(a).
 “The right to counsel shall attach prior to the youth’s entering into a formal accountability agreement.”
 Or.
-Rev. Stat. § 419C.245.
+Rev. Stat.
+Ann. § 419C.245(1).

-The juvenile department counselor shall inform the youth and the youth’s parents or guardian of the youth’s right to counsel and to court appointed counsel if the youth is indigent.
+The youth and their parents or guardians must be informed of the youth’s right to counsel, including appointed counsel if indigent, in writing.
 Or.
-Rev. Stat. § 419C.245.
+Rev. Stat.
+Ann. § 419C.245(1).
 The first time the parents or guardian appear in court, the judge shall inform the parents verbally and in writing that they are obligated to pay for the youth’s attorney.
 Or.
-Rev. Stat. § 419C.020(1)(a).
+Rev. Stat.
+Ann. § 419C.020(1)(a).

 A child is specifically entitled to counsel at the following proceedings: